 Brain functioning and nervous system health

-Furthermore, potatoes’ high level of carbohydrates may have some advantages, including helping maintain good levels of glucose in the blood, which is necessary to proper brain functioning.
+Potatoes' high level of carbohydrates may have some advantages, including helping maintain good levels of glucose in the blood, which is necessary to proper brain functioning.
 A 1995 study published in the American Journal of Clinical Nutrition found that modest increases in glucose could help enhance learning and memory.
 Potassium, which encourages the widening of blood vessels, also helps ensure your brain gets enough blood.

 The largest health benefit offered by potatoes is how they can help with digestion due to their high fiber content, Jarzabkowski said.
-Potatoes' high level of carbohydrates makes them easy to digest and their fiber-filled skin can help keep you regular.
+Potatoes' high level of carbohydrates makes them easy to digest, while their fiber-filled skin can help keep you regular.